 ‘ … a joy from start to finish’ – Gramophone

 ‘ … They sound as if they’re having the time of their lives, and the listener does too!
 Outstanding in every way’ – Europadisc

 Together with the collaboration with Christiane Karg in Scene!, Arcangelo’s CD Arias for Benucci with Matthew Rose was nominated for the 2016 International Opera Awards.
 In November 2015, a recording of Bach Violin Concerti with Alina Ibragimova was chosen as Classic FM’s Drive Time Album and BBC Music Magazine’s Recording of the Month.

 ‘ … this is playing of the highest order’ – Classic FM

 ‘ … character-filled and spontaneous performances … a shining example of the modern young soloist’ – Sinfini Music (4 stars)

 ‘ … a strikingly distinctive contribution’ – BBC Music Magazine

-Arcangelo are delighted to begin a Residency with London’s Wigmore Hall in June 2016, beginning with a concert in celebration of the Wigmore Hall’s 115th Anniversary.
+Arcangelo are delighted to have had a Residency with London’s Wigmore Hall in 2016-17 season, beginning with a concert in celebration of the Wigmore Hall’s 115th Anniversary.
 Widely recognised as producing a quality of musicianship that has made the ensemble in high demand as a partner for soloists, Arcangelo has reached a crucial stage as a young ensemble and is beginning to take on bigger repertoire challenges.
-Taking such artistic risks as Britten’s Phaedra, a Mendelssohn cantata with Christiane Karg on Scene!, and large-scale choral projects such as the Three Bach Magnificats project, is an important part of the ensemble’s diversity and sets it among the many long-established early music ensembles.
+Taking such artistic risks as Britten’s Phaedra, a Mendelssohn cantata with Christiane Karg on Scene!, and large-scale choral projects such as the Three Bach Magnificats project (disc launched in 2018), is an important part of the ensemble’s diversity and sets it among the many long-established early music ensembles.